AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 ## Add Item

-You can add item in {api:anychart.ui.
-ContextMenu#itemsFormatter}itemsFormatter(){api}, use index to put it in proper place.
+You can add item in {api:anychart.ui.ContextMenu#itemsFormatter}itemsFormatter(){api}, use index to put it in proper place.

 ```
 // add items